microsoftgraph/msgraph-sdk-javascript/README.md

 supported authentication portals:

 * [Microsoft Application Registration Portal](https://apps.dev.microsoft.com):
-  Register a new application that works with Microsoft Account and/or organizational accounts using the unified V2 Authentication Endpoint.
+  Register a new application that works with Microsoft Accounts and/or organizational accounts using the unified V2 Authentication Endpoint.
 * [Microsoft Azure Active Directory](https://manage.windowsazure.com): Register
   a new application in your tenant's Active Directory to support work or school